d3adb5/helm-unittest-action/README.md

 ```

 Note that after the action itself, Helm is installed, so you can run additional
-Helm commands in the same action:
+Helm commands in the same action if you so choose:

 ```yaml
 name: CI